AliTopal89/practicego/README.md

 `http.HandlerFunc` is a type that looks like this: `type HandlerFunc func(ResponseWriter, *Request)`

-All it's really saying is it needs a function that takes a ResponseWriter and a Request, which is not too surprising for an HTTP server.
+All it's really saying is it needs a function that takes a **ResponseWriter** and a **Request**, which is not too surprising for an HTTP server.

 It turns out there's really no extra magic here, this is also *** how you would write a real HTTP server in Go. *** The only difference is we are wrapping it in an `httptest.NewServer` which makes it easier to use with testing, as it finds an open port to listen on and then you can close it when you're done with your test.